 Restoring a terminated account in Jetbackup

+Copy the username.
+Then in WHM for the server associated with the account, search “Jetbackup” and click “Jetbackup” under plugins.
 Wait a few seconds for everything to load (Jetbackup is pretty finicky so this is important or you won’t be able to find the backups).
-Then click Orphans and search the username
+Then click on “Restore & Download” from the side menu:

 Downloading a backup